-- I. "MCET" is the abbreviation for Dr.Mahalingam College of Engineering and Technology, Pollachi and wherever the term college is used, it implies MCET. - II.
-"Programme" means Degree Programmes such as B.E./B.Tech. - III.
+- i.
+"MCET" is the abbreviation for Dr.Mahalingam College of Engineering and Technology, Pollachi and wherever the term college is used, it implies MCET. - ii.
+"Programme" means Degree Programme (i.e) B.E. / B.Tech.
+Degree Programme. - iii.
 "Branch" means specialization or discipline of B.E./B.Tech.
-Degree Programmes, such as Civil Engineering, Mechanical Engineering, Information Technology, etc. - IV.
-"Course" means a theory or practical subject that is normally studied in a semester under a particular B.E/B.Tech Programme. - V. "Principal" is the Head of the Institution who is responsible for all the academic activities of the institution and the implementation of relevant rules of these Regulations. - VI.
-"University" refers to Anna University, Chennai.
+Degree Programmes, such as Civil Engineering, Mechanical Engineering, Information Technology, etc. - iv.
+"Course" means a theory or practical subject that is normally studied in a semester under a particular B.E/B.Tech Programme. - v.
+"Principal" is the Head of the Institution who is responsible for all the academic activities of the institution and the implementation of relevant rules of these Regulations. - vi.
+"University" refers to Anna University, Chennai